 for a career as a police officer and students on this course are

 required to become a Special Constable in order to achieve the

 An exciting and rewarding career

-career with the chance to explore acadamic and vocational
+rewarding career with the chance to explore acadamic

-oppurtunities.
-Not only is the selection process rigorous and
+and vocational opportunities.
+Not only is the selection

 So you want to be a Police Constable?
 You'll need to have the

 - Rational decision making

 - An ability to work independently and as part of a team

 But first you'll have to meet our minimum